nexus-link/nexus-code-examples/NetCoreAdapter/README.md

 The solution consists of the following projects:

+### Adapter Code

+The code that actually is part of the adapter.
+All other projects represents code that normally is created outside the adapter by other developers than the adapter developer.

+#### Crm.NexusAdapter.Contract

+This part is optional, but the back-end system must call the adapter somehow whenever it wants to reach other parts of the digital platform.
+In this example this is the contract for those calls.

+#### Crm.NexusAdapter.Service

+This is where you put your main effort as a developer and the focus for this example.

+### External applications

+These projects represents code that normally would be their own separate applications.

+#### Crm.System

+This is the "back-end system" that the adapter is for.
+It represents the data persistence and the business logic for the capability.
+In reality the adapter would communicate with it in a way that is proprietary for that specific system.

-### Crm.NexusAdapter.Service
+### Imported NuGets

-This is the only code that you really need to focus on.
-The rest of the projects are mock-ups of things that either would be provided to you as NuGet packages or code that would be applications of their own.
+These projects represents code that normally would be provided as NuGet packages by the *Nexus integration team*.

-### BusinessApi.Contracts
+#### BusinessApi.Contracts

 Contains all contracts for the organization.
 The contracts are grouped into *capabilities* that are implemented by the different adapters.
 An adapter will implement a few of them, often only one.
 In the example we have two capability contracts; `Integration` and `OnBoarding`.

-In reality the contracts would be provided as a NuGet package by the *Nexus integration team*.

 ### BusinessApi.Controllers

 Contains the controller templates that makes it really easy to make the adapter controllers, because you simply inherit from these template controllers.

-In reality the controller templates would be provided as a NuGet package by the *Nexus integration team*.

-### BusinessApi.Sdk
+#### BusinessApi.Sdk

 If the adapter wants to access functionality from another capability, it has to go through the *business API*.

-In reality this would be provided as a NuGet package by the *Nexus integration team* and would call the services in the *business API* for you.
-The business API and its SDK is developed by the Nexus integration team.
+The SDK make that simple and hides the integration details.
+In reality this SDK would call the services in the *business API* for you, but here that functionality is mocked.
-In the example we provide a mock implementation instead of calling an API.

-### Crm.NexusAdapter.Contract

-This part is optional, but the back-end system must call the adapter somehow whenever it wants to reach other parts of the digital platform.
-In this example this is the contract for those calls.

-### Crm.System

-This is the "back-end system" that the adapter is for.
-In reality this would be an application of its own and the adapter would communicate with that system in a proprietary way.